 While not the most impactful game in the series, MercurySteam’s 2021 banger Metroid Dread delivers on everything you could possibly want from the genre: labyrinthine world architecture, thoroughly engaging combat and exploration, and challenging, larger-than-life boss fights.
 What separates Dread from the pack, however, are its incredible atmospheric detail and its stealth-focused sections.

-Unlike solid-but-forgettable copycats like David’s favorite game of all time, Prince of Persia: The Lost Crown, Metroid Dread actually understands that a Metroidvania isn’t just a set of easily copied mechanics and concepts; it’s an opportunity to present a sense of atmospheric loneliness within oppressive yet tantalizing environments.
+Unlike solid-but-forgettable copycats like David’s favorite game of all time, Prince of Persia: The Lost Crown, Metroid Dread actually understands that a metroidvania isn’t just a set of easily copied mechanics and concepts; it’s an opportunity to present a sense of atmospheric loneliness within oppressive yet tantalizing environments.
 Every step through Dread’s world teems with creepiness and danger, yet I never wanted to leave.
 Every Metroid game aims for these kinds of vibes, but none nails that particular aspect quite as well as Dread.

 – Sam Martinelli